Ethnic relations in India: Racism in Assam and other North-Eastern States

 In Assam India, there have been many attacks on those from outside the region.
 In 2007, thousands of Hindi-speaking labourers fled from Assam after a series of massacres and bomb attacks.
 In May 2007, nine of them were killed and another 20 injured in violent attacks.
 The next month, 26 people from other parts of India were killed in a series of attacks over a period of six days.
 The police blamed United Liberation Front of Assam (ULFA) and the Karbi Longri National Liberation Front for the violence.
 In response, the members of Purvottar Hindustani Sammelan (PHS) staged a hunger strike in Dispur to protest against the "merciless killings of innocent and defenceless Hindi-speaking people."
 Overall, 98 non-locals were killed in Assam during 2007.

 In March and April 2008, a banned Meitei outfit killed 16 non-locals in Manipur.
 PHS alleged that anti-social groups in Assam were carrying out a continuous hate campaign against the Hindi speakers in the region.

 In May 2009, nine Hindi speakers were killed in Assam and Manipur, after the attackers set around 70 houses on fire.

 During 8–10 November 2010, 21 Hindi, Bengali, and Nepali speakers were killed by a faction of the NDFB in Assam.

 In Meghalaya, the non-indigenous people (who are collectively called Dkhars) are often targets of militant groups.

+On 3 May 2023, ethnic violence erupted in India's north-eastern state of Manipur between the Meitei people, a majority that lives in the Imphal Valley, and the Kuki-Zo tribal community from the surrounding hills, resulting in 60,000 people displaced from their homes and hundreds more dead and hospitalized.